 Handmaking typical dishes

 With the sun already peeking over the rolling green hills around us, it was time for breakfast.
 Our Colombian chef taught us how to make arepa and patacone by hand.
 Patacones are fried (twice) plantains, and is a typical type of food from Colombia.
 De-li-cious!

 Arepa is actually quite easy to make, once you know the technique.
-Just add corn flour, salt and water in a bowl and mix with your hands.
-Then, form baseball-sized balls in your hand and squish it flat between plastic wrap with the help of a cutting board.
+Just add cornflour, salt and water in a bowl and mix with your hands.
+Then, form baseball-sized balls in your hand and squish them flat between plastic wrap with the help of a cutting board.
 They are so tasty and can be eaten for breakfast, lunch, dinner, or as a snack!